patwat/python-unitex/README.md

 **NOTE: The texts must be encoded in UTF-8.
 There is so far no support for UTF-16-(LE|BE) or any other encoding.**

-In the [`examples`](https://github.com/patwat/python-unitex/blob/master/examples/) directory, there are two scripts you can use as... examples obviously but also to achieve two simple tasks.
+In the [`examples`](https://github.com/patwat/python-unitex/blob/master/examples/) directory, there are two scripts you can use to achieve two simple tasks.

 * `build-config-file.py`: this scripts builds, for a given language, a default YAML configuration file adapted to your local Unitex installation.
 This configuration file allows you to define the different parameters required by Unitex and by the binding.
-* `do-concord.py`: this script can be used to perform a real Unitex process (namely, to extract concordances from a corpus on the basis of a grammar).
+* `do-concord.py`: this script can be used to perform a real Unitex process: to extract concordances from a corpus on the basis of a grammar.
 It also illustrates how to use the package for other tasks.

 To visualize the different options and arguments of these scripts, just run the each script with the `--help` option as shown below: